 Your Credit Score as an Immigrant in Canada

 When you move to Canada, you leave your credit history behind in your country of origin.
-This can be an inconvenience if you’ve worked hard to build a good credit score.
+This can be inconvenient if you’ve worked hard to build a good credit score.
 You will need it to get a credit card or rent a property.
 Quite inconvenient if you’ve built up a good credit score and would like to invest in property.

 Weighing up the Pros and Cons of Living in Canada